 My first EP, Beside Myself, was released in 2015.
 It is an exploration of how people cope when faced with tragedy.
-Listen or purchase via Bandcamp to the left, or on Spotify and Apple Music.
+Listen or purchase via Bandcamp, Spotify and Apple Music.

 Check out my former band’s self-titled album from 2016.
 Listen and purchase below or on Spotify and Apple Music.
 It is an eclectic mix of rock, jazz, and funk.